malramsay64/phd-thesis/05_Crystal_Melting/results.md

 stable within the crystal structure and unable propagate melting.
-The defects in @fig:melting_disorderB appear to be similar to the defect which propagates the solid state phase transition of the p2gg crystal to the p2 crystal (@fig:solid_state_transition_structure).
+The defects in @fig:melting_disorderB are similar to the defect which propagates the solid state phase transition of the p2gg crystal to the p2 crystal (@fig:solid_state_transition_structure).